WebDevStudios/Automatic-Featured-Images-from-Videos/README.md

 ## Screenshots ##

 ## Changelog ##

+### 1.1.1 ###
+* Fixed: Extra forward slash in YouTube URLs that was causing 404 errors when trying to add to media library.

 ### 1.1.0 ###
 * Added: Metabox that displays the found video URL and embed URL.
 Values saved as post meta.